shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline/README.md

 ## Parameter File

+* General Notes
   * This file will contain all the necessary information for the pipeline to run.
-* Some parameters are optional.
+  * Some parameters are optional (Gene_Set_File,Gene_Set_Name,Covariate_Column_Label,Covariate_Reference).
   * Do not include a header in this file.
   * The order does not matter, but the parameter names do matter
+  * Blank example parameter file [here](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline/blob/main/Example_Run_Files/BLANK_ParamFile.txt)
+  * Filled in example files [here](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline/tree/main/Example_Run_Files)
+* Project Name
+  * Please be descriptive and add the survival data type in the name (OS/EFS/PFI/ect)
+  * The script will add the gene set name, if given, to the output file
+* Gene Set File and Name
+  * This can be just a singular gene set file or a .lst file described [above](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline#required-files)
+  * If a singular file please include a gene set name, though not required
+* Survival Data
   * The Survival Time and ID Label should be the column names of the respective survival data you want to analyze.
-  * For the simplified version only input one survival type.
-For example, only run through with OS data and your column names may be OS.time and OS.ID (make sure your column names match what you put in the parameter file.
-  * For advanced use (in the advanced folder), you may input a comma seperated list of survival time and ID labels, but you must have a time and ID column for each survival data type and they must be in the same order for both Time and ID.
+* Raw Gene Expression Analysis Option
-* The "Rank_Genes" parameter is an optional function that will run the analysis based on each gene in the expression data.
-This will produce a table of genes ranked by hazard ratio as well as the gene set(s) being run.
+  * The "Rank_Genes" parameter is an optional function (if answered TRUE) that will run the analysis based on each gene in the expression data.
+  * This will produce a table of genes ranked by hazard ratio as well as the gene set(s) being run.
   * The user may choose to only rank genes and leave the Gene_Set_File parameter blank if they choose.
-  * This analysis may take an extended period of time.
+  * **This analysis may take an extended period of time**
+* Covariate Analysis
-* The Covariate parameters allow the user to perform an interactive Coxh survival analysis between the pathway High/Low score and a specified categorical column from the meta/clinical data.
-The user input would be the column name of the covariate.
+  * The user may perform an interactive Coxh survival analysis between the pathway High/Low score and a specified categorical column from the meta data.
+  * The user input should be the column name of the covariate.
   * If performing this analysis, it is requested the user provide a reference variable for the Coxh analysis, this would go in the "Covariate_Reference" parameter below.
-If this is not specified the function will use the first level from the factored covariate column.
+    * If this is not specified the function will use the first level from the factored covariate column.
+  * **This analysis may take an extended period of time**

 | Parameter | User Input |
 | --- | --- |